LFKOKAMI/fukang.liu.github.io/_pages/about.md

   - /about.html
 ---

 I have been an assistant professor at Tokyo Institute of Technology since April 1st, 2023.
 My research covers cryptanalysis of hash functions, stream ciphers for 5G/6G systems, block ciphers, permutation-based primitives, MPC/FHE/ZK-friendly ciphers, and so on.
-Currently, I am especially interested in collision attacks on SHA-2, RIPEMD-160 and algebraic cryptanalysis of MPC/FHE/ZK-friendly ciphers.
+Currently, I am especially interested in SHA-2, RIPEMD-160 and algebraic attacks on MPC/FHE/ZK-friendly ciphers.

 Latest news